tearoom1/uniform-spam-words/README.md

     'tearoom1.uniform-spam-words' => [
-        'addressThreshold' => 2, // the number of addresses like links and emails that are allowed, default 2 'spamThreshold' => 8, // the threshold for the spam score, default 8 'useWordLists' => true, // Use the default word lists, default true 'spamWords' => [ // define your own spam words, the key number defines the weight of the words 1 => ['promotion', 'free'], // weight 1, increases spam likelihood only a little 6 => ['seo', 'marketing'], // weight 6, increases spam likelihood a lot ],
+        'addressThreshold' => 2, // the number of addresses like links and emails that are allowed, default 2 'spamThreshold' => 8, // the threshold for the spam score, default 8 'minAddresses' => 1, // the minimum number of addresses like links and emails that are needed to check for spam, default 1
+        'regexMatch' => '', // the regex pattern to match against the message, default empty string 'minLength' => 0, // the minimum length of the message, default 0 'maxLength' => 0, // the maximum length of the message, default 0 'minWords' => 0, // the minimum number of words in the message, default 0 'maxWords' => 0, // the maximum number of words in the message, default 0 'useWordLists' => true, // Use the default word lists, default true 'spamWords' => [ // define your own spam words, the key number defines the weight of the words 1 => ['promotion', 'free'], // weight 1, increases spam likelihood only a little 6 => ['seo', 'marketing'], // weight 6, increases spam likelihood a lot ],
         'silentReject' => false, // Reject spam without showing error messages (returns a space as error message), default false
-        // Custom error messages for single-language sites 'rejected' => 'Message rejected as spam.',
-        'soft-reject' => 'Too many links or emails in the message body, please send an email instead.', ],
+    ],
 ];
 ```

-- The `addressThreshold` defines the number of addresses like links and emails that are allowed in the message.
-If the number of addresses exceeds this threshold, the form submission is blocked.
-- If no addresses can be found, then the message is considered as safe and no spam words are checked.
-- The spam score is calculated by counting the occurrences of spam keywords in the message.
-The score is increased by the weight of the keyword.
-If the score exceeds the `spamThreshold`, the form submission is blocked.
+**Validation Options:**
+- `regexMatch` - Optional regex pattern that the message must match (e.g., `/^[a-zA-Z0-9\s]+$/` to allow only alphanumeric characters)
+- `minLength` / `maxLength` - Enforce minimum/maximum character length (0 = disabled)
+- `minWords` / `maxWords` - Enforce minimum/maximum word count (0 = disabled)

+**Spam Detection Options:**
+- `addressThreshold` - Number of addresses (links/emails) allowed before triggering spam check (default: 2)
+- `minAddresses` - Minimum addresses required to trigger spam word checking (default: 1)
+- `spamThreshold` - Spam score threshold for rejection (default: 8)
+- `useWordLists` - Use built-in spam word lists (default: true)
+- `spamWords` - Custom spam words with weights (higher weight = stronger spam signal)
-- Set `silentReject` to `true` to reject spam submissions without displaying any of the configured error messages.
-I does return a space character as error message though.
+- `silentReject` - Reject without showing error messages, returns a space character (default: false)

+**How it works:**
+1. Validates regex pattern (if configured)
+2. Checks message length constraints
+3. Checks word count constraints
+4. If addresses found (>= minAddresses), calculates spam score from keywords
+5. Rejects if thresholds exceeded

 ### Custom Error Messages